What you need to communicate, and with whom you need to be communicating

 With faster open rates than any other channel – an average of just 4 minutes – it’s highly likely that your stakeholders will be checking their phone before they check their email.

 When it comes to traditional methods, crisis communications becomes a full-time job.
-However, with modern communication platforms, not only can you send your message instantly across multiple platforms, you can also make sure it’s not lost in the ether.
+However, with modern communication platforms, not only can you send your message instantly across multiple platforms, but you can also make sure it’s not lost in the ether.
 Some communications platforms offer the ability to ‘push’ your message, with pop-up mobile notifications that don’t disappear until they’re acknowledged.
 After all, in crisis situations, you can’t leave your open rate to chance.

 5) …But Did They Get It?

-It’s one thing for a recipient to open your message, and quite another for you to know they’ve opened it.
+It’s one thing for a recipient to open your message and quite another for you to know they’ve opened it.
 Having real-time visibility over the status of your message once it’s been distributed to key stakeholders is crucial to informing the next steps of your communications life-cycle.
 Without this visibility, you end up waiting through the radio silence and wasting time - which is precious during an emergency, especially when there's a large-scale natural disaster.

 Communicating under pressure is difficult and planning for the worst can be detrimental to the mental health of those in charge.
 After all, in crisis situations, there’s a lot at stake.
-By doing a bit of forward planning – thinking about the ‘what’, ‘who’ and ‘how’ of your potential events – you minimize the chance of making a critical mistake at the last minute.
+By doing a bit of forward planning – thinking about the ‘what’, ‘who’, and ‘how’ of your potential emergency response – you minimize the chance of making a critical mistake at the last minute.

-Smart communications platforms assist you across all stages of the communications life-cycle.
+Smart communications platforms assist you and rescue services across all stages of the communications life-cycle.
 From initial planning to final reporting, if you have the right technology at your side, you can ensure you’re always prepared for the unexpected.